 While this Unit is designed for Years 5 and 6 (age range 10-13 years), you may choose to use these lessons for a different age range, depending on the development, maturity and existing bike riding experience level of your students.

 SUGGESTED DURATION

-This is the eighth of ten lessons for Unit 3 - Getting ready to ride on the road.
+This is the tenth and final lesson for Unit 3 - Getting ready to ride on the road.

-Suggested lesson duration: 45 minutes.
+Suggested lesson duration: 90 minutes.

 LEARNING INTENTIONS